tom-mohr/particle-life/README.md

 ## Usage

+You need to have Java installed, with a version between 16 and (including) 23.

 See the [documentation](https://particle-life.com/java-framework/overview.html) for an explanation of how to add this as a dependency to your project and how to get the physics simulation up and running.